Crossover from renormalized to conventional diffusion near the 3D Anderson localization transition for light: Deviation from conventional diffusion

-Compared with conventional diffusion, a key feature of the strong scattering regime ($k\ell^*\sim 1$) is the predominance of recurrent scattering `loops', \textit{i.e} an increased probability for waves to pass nearby areas that they have previously visited~\cite{Vollhardt1982,Skipetrov2006,Aubry2014}.
-The time-dependence of this \textit{return probability} can be directly quantified in the reflection geometry by observing the back-scattered intensity at the source location, $I(0,t)$ {[Fig.\ \ref{fig:MS_paths}(b)]}.
+Compared with conventional diffusion, a key feature of the strong scattering regime ($k\ell^*\sim 1$) is the predominance of recurrent scattering `loops', \textit{i.e} an increased probability for waves to pass nearby areas that they have previously visited~\cite{Vollhardt1982,Skipetrov2006,Aubry2014}. \lc{Observed in the near-field (on the sample surface), recurrent scattering is a subset of the path pairs which contribute to CBS (Fig.\ \ref{fig:MS_paths}b), being limited to path pairs in which source and receiver coincide.} The time-dependence of \lc{this} \textit{return probability} $P_R(t)$ can \lc{thus} be directly quantified in the reflection geometry by observing the back-scattered intensity at the source location\lc{,} since $I(0,t)=A \times P_R(t)$.
 Figure\ \ref{fig:RS} shows $I(0,t)$ for all three samples.
-As absorption is negligible for the time range of our measurements, $I(0,t)$ should scale as $t^{-3/2}$ in the diffuse regime~(Eq.~\ref{eq:trans_int_ratio_w2}).
-As the system approaches a transition between diffusion and Anderson localization, the slowing of diffusion can be modeled as a scale-dependent diffusion process~\cite{Douglass2011}.
-Based on the scaling theory of localization~\cite{Abrahams1979}, the diffusion coefficient should scale with time as~\cite{Anderson1958,John1984,Douglass2011}
+As absorption is negligible for the time range of our measurements, $P_R(t)$ should scale as $t^{-3/2}$ in the diffuse regime~(Eq.~\ref{eq:trans_int_ratio_w2}).

-with $D_0$ the diffusion constant in the absence of rescaling.
-Replacing $D_B$ by the renormalized diffusion coefficient $D(t)$ in Eq.~\ref{eq:trans_int_ratio_w2} gives the following scaling for the return probability in the localized regime: $I(0,t)\propto t^{-1}$~\cite{footnote}.
+\lc{For stronger disorder ($k\ell^* \sim 1$), an increase in the return probability can cause a renormalization (decrease) of the diffusion coefficient.
+The self-consistent theory of localization predicts that, in 3D, {${D}$} scales as~\cite{Anderson1958,John1984}